jibarix/tiny_diffusion_languange_model/tiny_diffusion_project.md

 - Sentence Transformers for text embeddings
 - spaCy and NLTK for text processing

+## Project Philosophy

+This project represents a practical exploration of cutting-edge research in a fun, educational context.
+The simplified architecture focuses on:

+- **Research Innovation**: Implementing 2025 state-of-the-art curriculum learning
+- **Educational Value**: Clear, understandable code structure
+- **Practical Results**: Working text generation that captures book styles
+- **Extensibility**: Easy to modify and experiment with

+The goal is to demonstrate that small, well-trained diffusion models can achieve remarkable results when guided by intelligent curriculum design, proving that innovation beats brute force scaling.

 ---

-*This project represents a practical exploration of cutting-edge research in a fun, educational context.
-The comprehensive configuration system and cleanup tools make it easy to experiment with different approaches while maintaining code quality and reproducibility.*
+*This project bridges cutting-edge academic research with hands-on implementation, making advanced AI techniques accessible and educational while producing genuinely useful results.*